 Life at the Sanctuary

 Our first choice would have been for this innocent baby bobcat to live wild and free.
 But, due to the actions of humans who intervened, that wasn’t an option for him.
 He wasn’t left with his mother in the wild to teach him the survival skills he’d need.
 He’d been robbed of that.

-So, it was up to us to see that he could live wild at heart the rest of his days.
 Another orphaned bobcat named Copper arrived here about the same time.
 We spent many weeks letting them have supervised playdates.
 Then, they were allowed an overnight together.

 How You Can Help

 Our sponsorship program is what makes a life like this possible for Archer.
 Would you consider being his sponsor parent?
 Or even a one time donation towards his care would be so helpful.